kparc/ksimple/README.md

 This also means that there is only one operator precededence rule to be learned in k/simple: there are no precedence rules to be learned in k/simple. all operators have the same binding strength, including arithmetic. for example, multiplication doesn't bind stronger than addition, and doesn't get computed first. the lack of precedence is not what we've all learned very early in our careers, but it actually works pretty well.

-* k/simple is simple enough to get away without tokenizer and parser. instead, it accepts user input as a string of up to 99 tokens, and evaluiates it token by token strictly left of right (see above). a token in k/simple is a single character, which can be either a verb `+-!#,@`,a noun `0..9` or a name of a global variable `abc..xyz`.
+* k/simple is simple enough to get away without tokenizer and parser. instead, it accepts user input as a string of up to 99 tokens, and evaluates it token by token strictly left of right (see above). a token in k/simple is a single character, which can be either a verb `+-!#,@`,a noun `0..9` or a name of a global variable `abc..xyz`.

 * assignment of a value to a global variable is not a verb, and is not `=`. instead, it is `:`. for example: